acpo/LED_Multispectral_Imaging/README.md

 multispectral imaging with LEDs and python

 A reworking of the project described by Pineda et al. in [Hardware X](https://www.sciencedirect.com/science/article/pii/S246806722200027X).
 The idea is fantastic, all credit to the authors.
 But I think that I can pursue even lower cost.
 Right now, this repository is made so that I don't lose the information.
+The original authors' files are in an OSF archive [MEDUSA: An ultra-low-cost webcam based multispectral imaging system](https://osf.io/zhp4m/files/).